The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

-The cooperad $\Tw\Gra_{n}$ does not have the right homotopy type yet.
+\emph{Reduction.} The cooperad $\Tw\Gra_{n}$ does not have the homotopy type of the cooperad $\OmPA^{*}(\FM_{n})$.
 It is reduced by quotienting out all the graphs with connected components consisting exclusively of internal vertices.
-This is a Hopf cooperad bi-ideal and thus the resulting quotient $\Graphs_{n}$ is still a Hopf cooperad.
-One checks that the two morphisms $\enV \gets \Tw\Gra_{n} \to \OmPA^{*}(\FM_{n})$ factor through the quotient (the first one because dead ends are not contractible, the second one because $\omega$ vanishes on graphs with only internal vertices).
-The resulting zigzag:
+This is a bi-ideal generated by $\Tw \Gra_{n}(\varnothing)$, thus the resulting quotient is a Hopf cooperad:

-is then a zigzag of weak equivalence of Hopf cooperads, which proves the formality theorem.